Enigmatic-Smile/docs/programs/README.md

 ![Programs structure diagram](../assets/images/programs_diagram_2020.png "Programs structure diagram")

 ## Create Program
 To create a new program, go to the **Programs** page on the dashboard, click the **+** icon and enter a name.
-The program will be created with the name provided without any initial locations.
+The Program will be created with the name provided without any initial locations.

 ##### Go to the Programs page on the dashboard to create a new program.

 ![Create program](https://docs.fidel.uk/assets/images/create-program.png "Create program")

-A `programId` will be generated and is used as a data property when using the SDKs to link cards to this program.
+A `programId` will be generated and is used as a data property when using the SDKs to link Cards to this Program.
 Cards are linked to Programs and consequently to Locations.

 ## Add Locations
 Every Location is linked to a Brand, and the Brand is linked to the Program.